mattgipson/stipple-tile-styler/README.md

 ## License

-For now, Stipple Styler (V1) is provided as-is for personal or commercial projects.
+For now, Stipple Tile Styler (V1) is provided as-is for personal or commercial projects.
 Consider sharing improvements!

 ## Support & Feedback